 However, they are perfect for baking into muffins, bread, or pancakes.

-Simply peel the bananas, place them in a plastic bag, and freeze them until you are ready to use them.
+Simply peel the bananas, place them in a plastic bag, and freeze them until you can use them.

 Frequently Asked Questions